IBM/dbb-git-migration-modeler/AdvancedInformation.md

 There can be situations where scenarios must be combined to extract the applications.
 For instance, a given library contains artifacts from one application, while other libraries contain files from multiple applications.
 Or you need to apply different naming conventions patterns for copybooks.

-In that case, the solution is to run the [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils/1-extractApplications.sh) multiple times with different input configuration files: The [Migration-Modeler-Start.sh](./src/scripts/Migration-Modeler-Start.sh) can be customized in this way to contain multiple extractions:
+In that case, the solution is to run the [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils/1-extractApplications.sh) multiple times with different input configuration files.
+The [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) can be customized in this way to contain multiple extractions:

 ~~~~bash
 # Configuration specifies an applictionMappings file for CATMAN and the CATMAN PDS libraries